VRQ Level 1 Diploma in an

 Why take this course?

 The course is for those who are interested in an exciting and rewarding career in hairdressing, but want to find out more about what to expect from the industry.
 It will allow you to develop essential practical skills in a realistic salon environment.

 What you will experience

 You will learn how to carry out shampooing, conditioning, styling, dressing, plaiting, twisting and basic hair colouring techniques on women.
 One unit is dedicated to men’s styling.
 You will also develop an understanding of contact dermatitis prevention, health and safety, working effectively with others, reception duties and how to present a professional image in the salon.
 This learning will provide excellent preparation for progressing towards further study or employment.

-Core skills of Numeracy and Communication at INT 1/2 will be also be covered.
+Core skills of Numeracy and Communication at Intermediate 1/2 will be also be covered.

 Applicants should have a minimum of three National 4, Intermediate 1 or Standard Grade General level qualifications.
 Alternatively, applicants should have appropriate life or work experience.

 Good communication and practical skills are required, with the ability to develop and learn essential skills.
 You must have a genuine interest in becoming a hairdresser and be committed to the profession.

 English language requirements